seattleflu/id3c/README.md

 General principles to follow when developing the schema.

+* Do the ~simplest thing that meets our immediate needs.
+Aim for ease of modification in the future rather than trying to guess future needs in advance.

+  It can be really hard to stick to this principle, but it turns out that the best way to make something flexible for future needs is to make it as simple as possible now so it can be modified later.

 * Columns should be maximally typed and constrained, unless there exists a concrete use case for something less.